Nat-Rodriguez/challenge1-semantic-code/README.md

 # challenge1-semantic-code

+## Task

-Replace starter code with semantic html
+I will refactore starter code with semantic html in order to make it more accessible while retaining its functionality and appearance.